joannakl/core109_f19/exam3_sample.markdown

 for the final exam.

 1. Programming Mechanics
-    1. Functions (what are they, using them, arguments, return values, etc)
-    2. Variables (what are they, creating them, using them, naming rules, etc)
+    -   Variables (what are they, creating them, using them, naming rules, etc)
-    3. Reading input from the keyboard with the input() function
+    -   Reading input from the keyboard with the input() function
 2. Math Expressions
-    1. Writing math expressions
+    -   Writing math expressions
-    2. Evaluating math expressions
+    -   Evaluating math expressions
-    3. Storing & printing the results of math expressions
+    -   Storing & printing the results of math expressions
 3. Data Types
-    1. Strings
+    -   Strings
-    2. Numeric data types
+    -   Numeric data types
-        1. Integers (int)
+        -   Integers (int)
-        2. Floating point numbers (float)
+        -   Floating point numbers (float)
-    3. The Boolean data type
+    -   The Boolean data type
-    4. The List data type
+    -   The List data type
-    5. Mixed type expressions
+    -   Mixed type expressions
-    6. Type conversion (string to int, int to strings, etc)
+    -   Type conversion (string to int, int to strings, etc)
 4. Basic String Manipulation
-    1. Combining two strings (concatenation)
+    -   Combining two strings (concatenation)
-    2. Multiplying a string (x = 'hi' \* 5)
+    -   Multiplying a string (x = 'hi' \* 5)
-    3. Case manipulation (x = str.lower('JaSOn') \# converts the string
-        literal 'JaSOn' to 'jason)
+    -   Case manipulation (ex., `x = str.lower('JaSOn')` converts the string literal 'JaSOn' to 'jason)
-    4. Calculating string length using the len() function
+    -   Calculating string length using the len() function
+    -   Searching for substrings in a string
-5. Selection Statements
+5. Selection statements
-    1. The structure of an IF statement (IF keyword, condition, colon, indentation)
+    -   The structure of an `if` statement (`if` keyword, condition, colon, indentation)
-    2. Writing a condition for an IF statement
+    -   Writing a condition for an `if` statement
-    3. Boolean operators (&lt;, &gt;, ==, !=, &gt;=, &lt;=)
+    -   Boolean operators (`<`, `>`, `==`, `!=`, `>=`, `<=`)
-    4. Comparing numeric values using Boolean expressions
+    -   Comparing numeric values using Boolean expressions
-    5. Comparing string values using Boolean expressions
+    -   Comparing string values using Boolean expressions
-    6. Using the IF-ELSE statement
+    -   Using the `if`-`else` statement
-    7. Nesting decision structures (IF statements inside other IF statements)
+    -   Nesting decision structures (`if` statements inside other `if` statements)
-    8. The IF-ELIF-ELSE statement
+    -   The `if`-`elif`-`else` statement
-    9. Logical operators (and, or, not)
+    -   Logical operators (`and`, `or`, `not`)
+9. Count Controlled Loops (`for` loops)
+    -   mechanics and how they work
+    -   iterating over a list (i.e. `for x in [1,2,3,4,5]`:)
+    -   using the target variable in a `for` loop
-6. Generating random numbers using the random.randint() function
+    -   using the `range()` function
+    -   nested loops (i.e. loops inside of other loops)
-7. Condition Controlled Loops (while loops)
+7. Condition Controlled Loops (`while` loops)
-    1.  mechanics & how they work
+    -   mechanics and how they work
-    2.  setting up conditions for a while loop
+    -   setting up conditions for a `while` loop
-    3.  infinite loops and how to avoid them
+    -   infinite loops and how to avoid them
-    4.  sentinels (defining a value that the user enters that causes the loop to end)
+    -   sentinels (defining a value that the user enters that causes the loop to end)
-    5.  input validation loops (asking the user to continually enter a value until that value matches some condition)
+    -   input validation loops (asking the user to continually enter a value until that value matches some condition)
+6. Generating random numbers
 8. Accumulator variables
-    1.  setting up and using accumulator variables
+    -   setting up and using accumulator variables
-    2.  self referential assignment statements (i.e. counter = counter +
+    -   self referential assignment statements (i.e. `counter = counter + 1`)
-        1)
-    3.  augmented assignment operators (i.e. counter += 1)
+    -   augmented assignment operators (i.e. `counter += 1`)
-9. Count Controlled Loops (for loops)
-    1.  mechanics and how they work
-    2.  iterating over a list (i.e. for x in \[1,2,3,4,5\]:)
-    3.  using the target variable in a for loop
-    4.  nested loops (i.e. loops inside of other loops)
-10. Functions
-    1.  mechanics and how functions work
-    2.  the "black box" model
-    3.  function definitions
-    4.  arguments
-    5.  return values
-    6.  calling a function
-    7.  local variables (variables that are defined inside a function and can only be accessed inside that function)
-    8.  passing arguments to your own functions
-    9.  writing a value returning function (i.e. using the 'return' keyword to send a result from your function to the part of your program that called that function)
 11. Lists
-    1. Simple Variables vs. Lists (simple variables can only hold one piece of data, but lists can hold multiple values) – you can think of a list like a "book" and a variable like a "sheet of paper"
+    -   Simple variables vs. lists (simple variables can only hold one piece of data, but lists can hold multiple values) – you can think of a list like a "book" and a variable like a "sheet of paper"
-    2. Defining lists in Python (i.e. mylist = \[1,2,3\])
+    -   Defining lists in Python (i.e. `mylist = [1,2,3]`)
-    3. Concatenating lists with the "+" operator
+    -   Concatenating lists with the `+` operator
-    4. Repeating lists with the "\*" operator
+    -   Repeating lists with the `*` operator
-    5. Referencing list items using index notation (i.e. mylist\[0\])
+    -   Referencing list items using index notation (i.e. `mylist[0]`)
-    6. Iterating through a list using a "while" loop
+    -   Iterating through a list using a `while` loop
-    7. Iterating through a list using a "for" loop
+    -   Iterating through a list using a `for` loop
-    8. Using the len() function to determine the \# of items in a list
+    -   Using the `len()` function to determine the number of items in a list
-    9. Updating the value of an item in a list using bracket notation
+    -   Updating the value of an item in a list using bracket notation
-    10. Creating empty lists
+    -   Creating empty lists
-    11. Finding an item in a list using the "in" operator
+    -   Finding an item in a list using the `in` operator
-    12. Adding items to a list using the append method
+    -   Adding items to a list using the `append` method
-    13. Sorting items in a list using the sort method
+    -   Sorting items in a list using the `sort` method
-    14. Reversing items in a list using the reverse method
+    -   Reversing items in a list using the `reverse` method
-    15. Finding the position of an item in a list using the index method
+    -   Finding the position of an item in a list using the `index` method
-    16. Inserting an item in a list at a specific index using the insert method
+    -   Inserting an item in a list at a specific index using the `insert` method
-    17. Finding the largest and smallest values in a list using the min and max methods
+    -   Finding the largest and smallest values in a list using the `min` and `max` methods
-    18. Totaling the values of all elements in a list using an accumulator variable
+    -   Totaling the values of all elements in a list using an accumulator variable
-    19. Removing an item from a list using the remove method
+    -   Removing an item from a list using the `remove` method
 12. Strings Manipulation
-    1. Iterating through all characters in a string using a for loop
+    -   Iterating through all characters in a string using a `for` loop
-    2. Indexing a specific character in a string using bracket notation
+    -   Indexing a specific character in a string using bracket notation
-    3. Iterating through all characters in a string using a while loop
+    -   Iterating through all characters in a string using a `while` loop
-    4. String immutability (you can't change a string using bracket notation like you would change a list element)
+    -   String immutability (you can't change a string using bracket notation like you would change a list element)
-    5. Testing a string for substrings using the "in" operator
+    -   Testing a string for substrings using the `in` operator
-    6. Detecting character types in a string using the built-in string testing methods (isdigit, isalpha, isalnum, islower, isupper, isspace)
+    -   Detecting character types in a string using the built-in string testing methods (`isdigit`, `isalpha`, `isalnum`, `islower`, `isupper`, `isspace`)
-    7. Splitting a string into a list using the "split" method
+    -   Splitting a string into a list using the `split` method
-13. File Input & Output
-    1. Opening a file for reading